Latemar, the giant of the Dolomites

 The lonely mountain in the Val d’Ega

-The Latemar is one of the least developed massifs in the South Tyrolean Dolomites: there are only two refuges offering rest to hikers here – an especially good reason for not keeping out of the Latemar’s way, but walking on its many ways, for they promise true mountain adventure!
+The Latemar is one of the least developed massifs in the South Tyrolean Dolomites: there are only a few refuges offering rest to hikers here – an especially good reason for not keeping out of the Latemar’s way, but walking on its many ways, for they promise true mountain adventure!
 No place is closer to nature than a lonely mountain.

 The Latemar traverse commences at the Passo di Pampeago, crosses the Latemar peak and leads to the hamlet of Carezza.
 One variant includes the ascent of the Cimon del Latemar or Punta Diamantidi, the highest peak at 2,842 metres.
 The famed Latemar labyrinth above the Lago di Carezza leads through a chaotic maze of rocks.